Apple IIGS: 8-bit Apple II compatibility

-Apple claimed that the IIGS was 95% compatible with contemporary Apple II software.
+Apple claimed that the IIGS was more than 99% compatible with contemporary Apple II software.
 One reviewer, for example, successfully ran demo programs that came on cassette with his 1977 Apple II.
 The IIGS can run all of Apple's earlier Apple II operating systems: Apple DOS, ProDOS 8, and Apple Pascal.
 It is also compatible with nearly all 8-bit software running on those systems.
 Like the Apple II+, IIe, and IIc, the IIGS also includes Applesoft BASIC and a machine-language monitor (which can be used for very simple assembly language programming) in ROM, so they can be used even with no operating system loaded from disk.
-The 8-bit software runs twice as fast unless the user turns down the processor speed in the IIGS control panel.
+The 8-bit software runs nearly three times as fast unless the user turns down the processor speed in the IIGS control panel.

 System software

 Early versions of the system software are based on the ProDOS 16 operating system, which is based on the original ProDOS operating system for 8-bit Apple II computers.
-Although it was modified so that 16-bit Apple IIGS software can run on it, ProDOS 16 was written largely in 8-bit code and does not take full advantage of the IIGS's capabilities.
-Later System Software versions (starting with version 4.0) replaced ProDOS 16 with a new 16-bit operating system known as GS/OS.
-It makes better use of the unique capabilities of the IIGS and includes many valuable new features.
-The IIGS System Software was substantially enhanced and expanded over the years during which it was developed, culminating in its final official version, System 6.0.1, which was released in 1993.
-In July 2015, members of a computer group from France released a new, though unofficial, version of that System Software, dubbed "System 6.0.2" (and later followed by System 6.0.3 and 6.0.4), that primarily fixed some bugs.
+ProDOS 16 is written largely in 8-bit code and does not take full advantage of the IIGS's capabilities.
+Starting with System Software version 4.0, ProDOS 16 was replaced with a 16-bit operating system: GS/OS.

+The IIGS System Software was enhanced and expanded, culminating in its final official version, System 6.0.1, released in 1993.
+In July 2015, members of a computer group from France released an unofficial version dubbed "System 6.0.2" (and later followed by System 6.0.3 and 6.0.4), that primarily fixed bugs.

 Graphical user interface

-Similar to the Mac, the IIGS provides a mouse-driven graphical user interface.
+The IIGS provides a mouse-driven graphical user interface similar to that of the Macintosh.
 This is implemented by a "toolbox" of code, some of which resides in the computer's ROM and some of which is loaded from disk.
-Only one major application can run at a time, although other, smaller programs, known as Desk Accessories, can be used simultaneously.
-The IIGS has a Finder file manager application very similar to the Macintosh's, which allows the user to manipulate files and launch applications.
-By default, the Finder is displayed when the computer starts up and whenever the user quits an application that is started from it, although the startup application can be changed by the user.
+Only one major application can run at a time.
+Smaller programs, known as Desk Accessories, can be used simultaneously. (a distinction which originated on the Mac).
+The IIGS has a Finder file manager application very similar to the Mac, for manipulating files and launching applications.
+By default, the Finder is displayed when the computer starts up and whenever the user quits an application started from it.
+The startup application can be changed by the user.

 Multitasking

-A third party UNIX-like multitasking kernel was produced, called GNO/ME, which runs under the GUI and provides preemptive multitasking.
-In addition, a system called The Manager can be used to make the Finder more like the one on the Macintosh, allowing major software (other than just the "accessory" programs) to run simultaneously through cooperative multitasking.
+GNO/ME, a third party UNIX-like kernel, was sold from 1991 through mid-1996.
+It run under the GUI and provides preemptive multitasking.
+The Manager, by Brainstorm Software and published through Seven Hills, was a MultiFinder-like add-on sold from 1993 to 1995.
+It was used to make the Finder more like the one on the Macintosh, allowing major software (other than just the "accessory" programs) to run simultaneously through cooperative multitasking.